Blake Jackson

-Blake Jackson is an American football wide receiver for the Seattle Sea Dragons of the XFL.
+Blake Jackson (born March 7, 1994) is an American football wide receiver for the St. Louis Battlehawks of the United Football League (UFL).
 He played college football at Mary Hardin–Baylor.
-Jackson has also been a member of the Calgary Stampeders, Cleveland Browns, and Houston Roughnecks.
+Jackson has also been a member of the Calgary Stampeders, Cleveland Browns, Houston Roughnecks, Winnipeg Blue Bombers, and Seattle Sea Dragons.

 College career

 Jackson played quarterback for Mary Hardin–Baylor.
+He was D3 All-American, ASC Offensive player of the year, and National Championship MVP.
+He finished his senior season at Mary Hardin–Baylor with over 3,500 yds passing with 36 TDs, and over 1100 yards rushing with 12 TDs.

 Professional career

 Calgary Stampeders

-After going undrafted in the 2018 NFL Draft, Jackson signed with the Calgary Stampeders of the Canadian Football League (CFL) on April 23, 2018.
+After going undrafted in the 2018 NFL draft, Jackson signed with the Calgary Stampeders of the Canadian Football League (CFL) on April 23, 2018.
 He was released by the Stampeders at the conclusion of training camp.

 Cleveland Browns

 After attending The Spring League Showcase in La Jolla, California in July 2018, Jackson signed with the Cleveland Browns as a wide receiver on July 27, 2018.
 He was waived by the Browns on September 1, 2018.
 The Browns re-signed Jackson to their practice squad on October 16, 2018.
 Jackson was promoted to the Browns' active 53-man roster on December 28, 2018.
-He scored his first NFL touchdown against the Detroit Lions.

 Jackson was waived with an injury designation on August 2, 2019.
 After clearing waivers, he was placed on the Browns' injured reserve list.
 He was later released with an injury settlement.

 Houston Roughnecks

-In October 2019, Jackson was selected by the Houston Roughnecks in the 2020 XFL Draft.
+In October 2019, Jackson was selected by the Houston Roughnecks in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.
 He played in five games for the Roughnecks, catching five passes for 50 yards and one touchdown.